Alternative File System

 Implementation

-After installing the plugin, it is necessary to edit the file config.php and include the following line before the call require_once( __DIR__ . '/lib/setup.php' );.
+After installing the plugin, you must edit the config.php file and add the line below before the call to require_once( __DIR__ . '/lib/setup.php' );.

-This line changes the file system class to the plugin's.
-Make sure to add this line in the appropriate location within the config.php file to ensure the plugin operates correctly.
+This line changes the file system class to the one provided by the plugin.
+Make sure it is added in the correct location in config.php for proper operation.

-To complete the plugin installation and move your objects to the cloud, you should follow the steps below to configure it according to the service you chose:
+To complete the installation and move the objects to the cloud, follow the steps below according to the chosen service:

 AWS S3